FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 cout << "minimal value is " << min << " for u = " << u << endl;
 ```

-If the population size is not changed using the `:::freefem popsize` parameter, it will use the heuristic value slightly changed to be equal to the closest greater multiple of the size of the communicator used by the optimizer.
+If the population size is not changed using the `:::freefem popsize` parameter, it will use the heuristic value slightly changed to be equal to the closest greatest multiple of the size of the communicator used by the optimizer.
 The __`FreeFem++`__ `:::freefem mpicommworld` is used by default.
-The user can specify his own MPI communicator with the named parameter `:::freefem comm=`, see the MPI section of this manual for more informations about communicators in __`FreeFem++`__.
+The user can specify his own MPI communicator with the named parameter `:::freefem comm=`, see the MPI section of this manual for more information about communicators in __`FreeFem++`__.

 ## References